pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       List the WBEM connection definitions.

-      This command displays all entries in the connections file and the current connection if it is not in the connections file as a table.
+      This command displays all entries in the connections file and the current connection if it exists and is not in the connections file as a table.

       An "!" before the name indicates the default connection.
 See connection select.
 A '*' before the name indicates that it is the current connection.